Leaving group: Overview

 Because the leaving group gains negative charge in the transition state (and products), a good leaving group must stabilize this negative charge and form a stable anion.
 Strong bases such as OH-, OR- and NR2- tend to make poor leaving groups, as they cannot stabilize further negative charge; whereas extremely weak bases, such as OSO_{2}CH, leave easily.
-Mathematically, leaving groups typically exhibit Bell–Evans–Polanyi correlation between the dissociation constant for their conjugate acid (pK_{aH}) and lability.
+As such, leaving groups typically exhibit correlation between their reactivity and the dissociation constant for their conjugate acid (pK_{aH}).